deep-learning-indaba/Baobab/integration-tests/integration-tests.md

 ## How to Run
 ### Using docker - headless
+Runs only integration tests
+- `docker-compose build cypress`
+- `docker-compose run web python ./api/run.py db upgrade --directory api/migrations` (if migrations need to be run)
-Runs only integration tests - `docker-compose build cypress`,`docker-compose run cypress` or part of `docker-compose up`.
+- `docker-compose run cypress`

+Or part of `docker-compose up`.
 ### Locally - With a UI to click on tests
 Follow [instructions](https://docs.cypress.io/guides/getting-started/installing-cypress.html).